magro/msm-sample-webapp/README.markdown

 1. With buildr: After [installing buildr](http://buildr.apache.org/installing.html) just run `$ buildr package test=no`
-2. With maven (you probably have it already installed) you can run `$ mvn -Dmaven.test.skip=true package`
+2. With maven (you probably have it already installed) you first should install dependencies via `$ ./install-mvn-deps.sh` (this installs jars from `lib/`), then you can run
-   As you will probably get some error that you need to install some dependencies, you have to follow mvn's instructions.
-All required msm and kryo libs are located in `lib/`.
-You should also be able to run `./install-mvn-deps.sh` which saves you some typing.
+    `$ mvn -Dmaven.test.skip=true package`
+   to build the web application.

 # Running the webapp
 You can run the webapp using the preconfigured tomcats in `runtime/`.
 Before you start tomcat, make sure that you have started two memcached nodes: